Bongaigaon: Climate

 Bongaigaon has a borderline monsoon-influenced humid subtropical climate (Köppen Cwa) marginally too cool to be a tropical savanna climate (Aw).
 During the "cool" season from November to February, afternoons are warm to very warm and mornings are cool.
-In the "hot" season of March and April, the weather becomes hot and thunderstorm rainfalls increase in frequency to prelude the oppressive monsoon season from June to September where heavy rainfall occurs every afternoon.
+In the "hot" season of March and April, the weather becomes hot and thunderstorm rainfalls increase in frequency to prelude the oppressive monsoon season from June to September, when heavy rains fall every afternoon.

 Demography

-Bongaigaon town has a population of 67,322 as per the 2011 census.

-Healthcare

-There are both private and government hospitals in Bongaigaon including: